Missing-Driver/TLOUP1-Austosplitter/README.md

 To enable/disable specific segments, keep reading...

 ### Advanced options
-Use these checkboxes to enable/disable specific segments, in which LiveSplit will automatically perform actions automatically for you.
+Use these checkboxes to enable/disable specific segments, in which LiveSplit will automatically perform actions for you.
 Hover the mouse over an option to see a small description of the element:

 ![ASL file location](docs/img/layout-settings-autosplitter-advanced-options.png "ASL file location")